New publications

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Given the recent popularity of glucagon-like peptide-1 (GLP-1) receptor agonists for the treatment of type 2 diabetes and weight loss, scientists are exploring the possibility of using this class of drugs for other conditions.
+Given the recent popularity of glucagon-like peptide-1 (GLP-1) receptor agonists for the treatment of type 2 diabetes and weight loss, scientists are exploring the potential of this class of drugs for other conditions.

 For example, a recent study found that semaglutide—the active ingredient in Ozempic and Wegovy—may help reduce symptoms of heart failure with preserved ejection fraction (HFpEF) in people with obesity and type 2 diabetes.

-Now, a new study presented May 11-14 at Heart Failure 2024, the scientific congress of the European Society of Cardiology (ESC), reports that semaglutidereduces the need for and dosage of loop diuretics in people with HFpEF.
+Now, a new study presented May 11-14 at Heart Failure 2024, a scientific congress of the European Society of Cardiology (ESC), reports that semaglutide reduces the need for and dosage of loop diuretics in people with HFpEF.

-Scientists found that semaglutide had a positive effect on symptoms, physical limitations, and body weight in people with HFpEF, regardless of their use of diuretics.
+Scientists found that semaglutide had a positive effect on symptoms, physical limitations and body weight in people with HFpEF, regardless of their diuretic use.

 Semaglutide reduces the dose of loop diuretics

-In both trials, participants had HFpEF, which is associated with obesity, and a KCCQ-CSS score of less than 90, which measures the quality of life of people with heart failure.
+In both trials, participants had obesity-related HFpEF and a KCCQ-CSS score of less than 90, which assesses quality of life in people with heart failure.

 Participants were randomly assigned to receive either semaglutide or placebo for 52 weeks.
 They were divided into those who received no diuretics, those who received only non-loop diuretics, and those who received loop diuretics.